 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Before treatment begins, talk with your child’s health care team about the possible side effects of the recommended treatment plan and supportive care options.
-And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child experiences a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of the recommended treatment plan and palliative care options.
+And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child experiences a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty causes many children and their parents to feel worried or anxious that the cancer will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help everyone feel more prepared if the cancer does return.
+Understanding your child’s risk of recurrence and the treatment options may help everyone feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-If there is a recurrence, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
+If there is a recurrence, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you, your child, and your child’s doctor will talk about the treatment options.
 The next round of treatment will depend on where and when the cancer recurred and how it was first treated.
-The doctor may use chemotherapy, including cyclophosphamide and irinotecan (Camptosar), temozolomide (Temodar, Methazolastone), and topotecan (Hycamtin), radiation therapy, and/or may surgically remove new tumors.
+The doctor may recommend chemotherapy, including cyclophosphamide and irinotecan (Camptosar), temozolomide (Temodar, Methazolastone), and topotecan (Hycamtin); radiation therapy; and/or surgery to remove new tumors.
 Stem cell transplantation may also be recommended.
 Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Patients with recurrent Ewing sarcoma and their parents often experience emotions such as disbelief or fear.
 Patients and families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence.